EricDriussi/co-author/README.md

 ## Use Case

-When working within a team, it's useful to know who to ask when struggling with a piece of code.
+It's useful to know who to ask when struggling with a piece of code.

-Git blame is great, but it only mentions the committer, which is only part of the story when pair/mob programming.
+Git blame is great, but it only mentions the committer, which leaves out the pair/mob partners.

-It helps to know who else was involved (maybe the committer is busy or left the company long ago)
+It helps to know who else was involved (maybe the committer is busy or left the company long ago).

-There are plenty of editor plugins that follow [GitHub's guidelines](https://docs.github.com/en/enterprise-cloud@latest/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors#creating-co-authored-commits-on-the-command-line) for co-authoring commits.
+There are plenty of editor plugins ([VSCode](https://marketplace.visualstudio.com/items?itemName=megamegax.co-author), [JetBrains](https://plugins.jetbrains.com/plugin/10952-co-author)) that follow [GitHub's guidelines](https://docs.github.com/en/enterprise-cloud@latest/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors#creating-co-authored-commits-on-the-command-line) for co-authoring commits.

 This is a simple CLI tool that achieves the same thing, while being editor independent